Zainab-Gandomi/multinational-retail-data-centralisation/README.md

 1. **Data Extraction**: The "data_extraction.py" module houses methods dedicated to extracting data and storing it in Pandas DataFrames from various sources.

-2 .**Data Cleaning**: Within "data_cleaning.py," we construct the DataCleaning class responsible for cleansing different tables previously uploaded using the methods defined in "data_extraction.py."
+2. **Data Cleaning**: Within "data_cleaning.py," we construct the DataCleaning class responsible for cleansing different tables previously uploaded using the methods defined in "data_extraction.py."

 3. **Database Data Upload**: In "database_utils.py," we implement the DatabaseConnector class.
 This class initializes the database engine based on credentials provided in a ".yml" file, facilitating the process of uploading data into the database.